 Activities: With 470 acres to play in there is plenty to do here.
 Wander the woodland trails, take lessons at The School of Cookery and masterclasses in mixology or learn survival skills Bear Grylls style, relax in the cinema, play lawn games, badminton, tennis or table tennis, go clay pigeon shooting or fishing on the lake, explore the Surrey countryside on two wheels, head to the Boutique & Apothecary if you would like to purchase some British brands, or just while away the hours at the spa.
 The children will love the Sharkey & George minders and the reams of child-friendly activities on offer.

 Spa: Magnificent spa designed with natures holistic healing properties at the core.
 The spa has 6 treatment rooms, a beauty room, Barber’s Salon and English Bath House.
 It also has an indoor swimming pool, jacuzzi, steam room, sauna and ice fountain.

 Furry Friends: Dogs can stay for £35 a night.
 They are welcome to stay in the Thyme, Verbena, and Woodruff Rooms in The Garden House, and the Oak, Ash, and Beech suites in The Coach House.

 Accessibility: The hotel Internally the existing doors to the ground floor public rooms are all accessible by wheelchair .

-Low Season Price From: £520 per night to stay in the Garden House Cosy Room.
+Prices start from: £520 per night to stay in the Garden House Cosy Room.